Spring Scoria Cleanup

-Depending on the winter snowfall, Spring clean-up is normally from April 1 to April 30.
-Streets sweeps up scoria that residents have raked out onto the asphalt shoulders of the roads.
-All commercial contractors and property management companies who provide this service must remove the materials themselves for disposal.
-Please do not take advantage of this small service by having large piles in the streets for pick up.
-All branches that have been trimmed or trees that have been cut down, as well as other debris, must be hauled away by the resident or contractor.
+Depending upon winter snowfall totals, spring scoria cleanup is normally scheduled during the month of April.
+Streets crews sweep up scoria that residents have raked out onto the asphalt shoulders of the roadways.
+All commercial contractors and property management companies who provide scoria removal services must remove the materials themselves for disposal.
+All foliage and branches that have been trimmed, trees that have been cut down, and other debris, must be hauled away by the resident or contractor.

 Landscaping in City’s Right-of-Way (ROW)